takashiarikuma/takashiarikuma.github.io/_posts/2023/10/05/2023-10-05-visual-studio-trick001.md

 Steps:

-1. Copy in the clipboard the xml or json file.
+1. Copy the xml or json file to the clipboard.

 ![Copy to clipboard](/assets/2023/10/05/CopyToClipboard.png)